Knowledge Base

 Test the Buttons #

 Test each button with your TV.
-If a button does not work, repeat the steps to teach it again.
+If a button doesn’t work, repeat the steps to teach it again.

 - Use fresh, non-rechargeable batteries in both remotes – weak or rechargeable batteries can cause learning problems.